-Assembling & mailing the ballot packet Your ballot packet is assembled and mailed on July 14, 2021.
+Assembling & mailing the ballot packet Your ballot packet is assembled and mailed on October 13, 2021.
 Ballot packets include a ballot, security sleeve, return envelope and informational insert.
 Additional extracts are sent weekly for any recently added or updated registrants.
-Ballot packets for Military & Overseas voters were mailed on June 18, 2021.
+Ballot packets for Military & Overseas voters are mailed on September 17, 2021.

 Collecting returned envelopes Ballots are collected from ballot drop boxes and the Post Office.
 Ballots returned in a drop box are prepped for the Agilis Envelope Sorter and placed into trays.
 Ballots returned though the postal service go directly to the envelope sorter.
 Watch sorting envelopes into trays in the Auditor’s Vault livestream